 nurse practitioner, nurse midwife, or physical assistant) with program guidance.
 At

 least 90 of the total 540 clinical hours must be with a nurse practitioner.
 Students

 must carry student nurse practitioner malpractice insurance while in clinical courses

 677 and 689).

 Graduates can apply for national certification and state licensure as an advanced practice nurse in the primary care of families.
 You will have the rights and privileges associated with the title of Family Nurse Practitioner.

 LEARN MORE - UNC EXTENDED CAMPUS

 The UNC MSN FNP emphasis program is brought to students through UNC Extended Campus.
-Visit their website for additional details about tuition, course descriptions, eligibility, and admissions requirements.
+Visit their website for admission deadlines, eligibility, requirements, tuition, and course descriptions.